plutomi/plutomi/README.md

 - `yarn deploy:dev/stage/prod` - Deploy to the specified environment

 - `yarn loadtest` - Runs a load test against the API, see `loadtest.yml` for more info.
-This is just for simple auto scaling tests.
+This is just for simple auto scaling tests

 ## Language, Tooling, & Infrastructure